anshulruhil02/WaterlooTransit/README.md

 # WaterlooTransit
- Detailed live information and tracking of every public transit vehicle in WAterloo!
+ Detailed live information and tracking of every public transit vehicle in Waterloo!